AnishDe12020/dpl/README.md

 The deCharge program exposes three main entry points:

 1. `create_user`: Creates a user with the provided phone number hash.
 2. `create_charger`: Creates a new charger provided operator pubkey.
 3. `charger_session`: Initiates a charging session with the specified amount.

+### BONK Airdrop Mechanism

+At the end of every charging session, we airdrop some BONK tokens to the user.
+This is ~10% of the amount to be paid for the charging session.
+The BONK price is currently hardcoded ($20 per million) as of writing.

 ### Accounts and PDA